 From the makers of the Mifold Booster (see our full Mifold Review!) comes the Hifold, a completely adjustable booster seat.
 There are 243 points of adjustment to make this work for any kid from 33 to 100 pounds.
 Plus, it can fold down into a cube for storage.
 The base can be anywhere from 12.8 inches wide to 15.6 inches wide, depending on your settings.
 Talk about narrow!

-Narrow car seats are available from many different brands, yet some brands have more narrow selections than other.
-Many of the higher priced, top-rated brands offer a variety of narrow child safety seats.
+Narrow car seats are available from many different brands, yet some brands have more narrow selections than others.
+Many of the higher-priced, top-rated brands offer a variety of narrow child safety seats.

 The Diono brand specializes in quality child seats.
 Diono is an award-winning, safety-focused brand founded in Seattle, Washington.
 From birth to elementary school, Diono offers the perfect narrow seat selection for your family.

 Almost all Diono car seats are designed at 16-inch widths and to fit in small cars 3-across.

 Chicco offers some of the top-selling car seats on the market.
 They’re known for chic and stylish design, impeccable safety, and car seats that are more compact.

 Peg Perego also offers quality, narrow child safety seats.
 This Italian company makes an array of highly-rated child products.
 Their narrow car seats and narrow booster seats are great for infants and children.